WPGlobus/WPGlobus/readme.txt

 * Some themes and 3rd party plugins are **not 100% WPGlobus-ready**.
 Read the "Compatibility" section below for details.
 * We develop and test our software using the **latest versions of PHP and WordPress only**.
 While we do our best to write code compatible with older versions, we cannot be 100% sure that everything works correctly under older versions.
 * The **multisite** mode (multiple virtual sites sharing a single WordPress installation) is **not tested and not supported**.
+* For the full UTF-8 compatibility and better performance, please make sure that the [Multibyte String](http://php.net/manual/en/intro.mbstring.php) PHP extension is enabled.

 > **What is in the FREE version of WPGlobus?**